Experimental investigation of a maneuver selection algorithm for vehicles in low adhesion conditions: Model-based estimator

 \subsubsection{Vehicle states estimation}

-A state observer estimates the velocity $\hat{v}$, vehicle acceleration $\hat{a}$ and front wheels angular velocity $\hat{\omega}$ based on the sensor signals $[ X_{lidar}, Y_{lidar} ]$ provided by the LIDAR (with a SLAM algorithm), $\omega_r$ measured by the rear wheels encoders, $\omega_f$ provided by the front wheel encoders, $a_{imu}$ provided by the IMU and an estimate of the motor torque $\hat{T}$ obtained from a measurement of the current $I$.
+A state observer outputs an estimate of the velocity $\hat{v}$, the vehicle acceleration $\hat{a}$ and the front wheels angular velocity $\hat{\omega}$ based on the sensor signals $[ X_{lidar}, Y_{lidar} ]$ provided by the LIDAR (with a SLAM algorithm), $\omega_r$ measured by the rear wheels encoders, $\omega_f$ provided by the front wheel encoders, $a_{imu}$ provided by the IMU and an estimate of the motor torque $\hat{T}$ obtained from a measurement of the current $I$ provided by the drive.
 The observer used is based on a linear dynamic model identified with experimental data and its gains were adjusted to obtain an adequate compromise between tracking performance and output noise.